When we are kind and generous with ourselves, we can pour kindness and love into others.

 pour out your hearts to him,

 Christian community is rooted in love, nourished in prayer, and strengthened in courageous vulnerability as we extend and receive love, kindness, and compassion.
 We can receive God’s comfort from others just as it says in 2 Corinthians 1:3-4:

 Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God.

 There are many ways to practice self-care.
 Here are some helpful suggestions:

 - Listen to your body.
 It is a temple of the Holy Spirit.
 Respect what it tells you by not pushing past its limits.

-- Distract yourself when your mind is stuck by counting backward from 100 by 7s, or counting colors.
+- When your mind is stuck, distract yourself by counting backward from 100 by 7s or by counting colors.
 Choose one color and count each item of that color in the room.
 Then choose another color, and so on.

 - Make a list of Bible verses, quotes, and encouraging words to refocus anxious or negative thoughts circling in your mind.
 Read the list often and write your favorites on notecards, tape them to your mirror, or save them to your phone.